University of Michigan Career FAQs

 System maintenance occurs at 4 a.m.
 Sunday - Friday and 11 p.m.
 Saturday.
 The system will not allow you to submit your application once the maintenance window begins.

-FOR EXTERNAL APPLICANTS including U-M Temporary Staff: Click the Apply Now button from any job Posting, and select the link for "U-M Temporary Employee", or "External Applicant".
+For external applicants including U-M Temporary Staff: Select the Apply Now button from any Job Posting, and select the link for "U-M Temporary Employee", or "External Applicant".
 Complete the registration process by creating a User Name and Password, and providing a valid Email Address.
-All employment process related correspondence is sent to this email address, so you may want to add the umich.edu domain to your email account as a trusted sender.
+All employment process related correspondence is sent to this email address, so you may want to use a non-work provided email that you can access in the future and add the umich.edu domain to your email account as a trusted sender.

 To receive a User Name reminder and/or reset Password, navigate to the Sign In page.
 When you are asked to Sign In, choose either Forgot User Name or Forgot Password and then follow the prompts.
 The information is sent to you via email.
 Remember that the Password field is case sensitive.